Ditch the box mix and never look back with this easy Buttermilk Pancakes recipe! They’re big and fluffy and the taste just can’t be beat!

 The ingredients are simple pantry staples and the whole process only takes a few minutes to make.
 No one can resist a stack of delicious homemade buttermilk pancakes, and this recipe is fantastic!
 The most light, fluffy, buttery pancakes.

-Some tips for making perfect pancakes:
+Tips for perfect pancakes:

+- Don’t over-mix the batter.
 Resist the urge to mix the pancake batter until it’s completely smooth.When you combine the wet and dry ingredients together just mix it to incorporate everything.
 It’s okay if it’s slightly lumpy with streaks of flour.
 If you mix the batter too much it causes the gluten to develop in the flour and your pancakes will be chewier instead of fluffy, like we want them.

+- Don’t pat down pancakes.
 Another urge you may need to resist is using your flipping spatula to pat down on the pancakes while they cook.
 Don’t do it, or you’re “squishing” the air pockets that are helping make the pancakes light and fluffy.

+- Don’t flip more than once.
 Wait until you see small bubbles rise to the surface of your pancakes, and then it’s ready to flip.
 Just flip it ONCE and cook it on the other side until it’s done.
 It wont take long.

 CONSIDER TRYING THESE BREAKFAST FAVORITES: